 b.
 Turbidity Receiving Water Monitoring Trigger

-The turbidity receiving water monitoring trigger of 500 NTU is a performance-based trigger and was developed using three different analyses aimed at finding the appropriate threshold to set the performance-based limit to ensure environmental protection, effluent quality and cost-effectiveness.
-The analyses fell into three, main types: (1) an ecoregion-specific dataset developed by Simon et. al. (2004; (2) Statewide Regional Water Quality Control Board enforcement data; and (3) published, peer-reviewed studies and reports on in-situ performance of best management practices in terms of erosion and sediment control on active construction sites.
+The turbidity receiving water monitoring trigger of 500 NTU is a performance-based trigger and was developed using three different analyses aimed at finding the appropriate threshold to set the performance-based limit to ensure environmental protection, effluent quality, and cost-effectiveness.
+The analyses fell into three, main types: (1) an ecoregion-specific dataset developed by Simon et. al. (2004); (2) Statewide Regional Water Quality Control Board enforcement data; and (3) published, peer-reviewed studies and reports on in-situ performance of best management practices in terms of erosion and sediment control on active construction sites.

-A 1:3 relationship between turbidity (expressed as NTU) and suspended sediment concentration (expressed as mg/L) is assumed based on a review of suspended sediment and turbidity data from three gages used in the USGS National Water Quality Assessment Program:
+A 1:3 relationship between turbidity (expressed as NTU) and suspended sediment concentration (expressed as mg/L) is assumed based on a review of suspended sediment and turbidity data from three gauges used in the USGS National Water Quality Assessment Program:

 USGS 11074000 SANTA ANA R BL PRADO DAM CA